 I'm not certain that mousse-filled-spoons will make it on the menu for my friend's party, mainly because it is for her toddler's birthday.
 I'll probably find something a little less delicate, perhaps petit fours or a dessert on a stick (cake pops?).
 I'll be sure to file this idea away for a dinner party that needs a little fun and novelty.
 Grown-ups occasionally need a little fun and novelty too!

-P.S.
-Many chefs/bakers make thier own tuile stencils Find out how here.
+Many chefs/bakers make their own tuile stencils Find out how here.

 These are so adorable.
 You are truly and inspiration!